 Your organisation needs full control over the sharing of information, securing your network and gaining a deeper insight into malware-driven attacks- this is where we can help.
 Smarttech247’s elite security professionals provide the intelligence needed to take industry-leading tools and make them robust, relevant and right-sized for your organisation to combat public sector attacks.

 Top 5 cybersecurity faced by public sector companies in 2021

 Ransomware is one of the most intractable and common threats facing the public sector.
 Incidents of ransomware attacks are continuing to rise.
 Ransom demands are increasing exponentially.
 We have seen ransom demands of more than $40 million already this year.

 Intellectual Property Theft

 A major threat to the public sector in 2021 is Intellectual Property theft.
-This is because, as we move toward increased digitisation and the storing of more valuable data online, the sector is becoming a more attractive target.
+The move toward increased digitisation the storing of more valuable data online it makes the sector a more attractive target.
 Public sector organisations often lack visibility, data control, access auditing and compliance reporting throughout their networks and this needs to be tackled.

 Phishing continues to dominate, particularly as remote working continues.
-As this trend continues so too does your lack of visibility over your employees, which provides more opportunities and points of entry for cybercriminals to access systems, data and information.
+As this trend continues so too does your lack of visibility over your employees.
+This provides more opportunities and points of entry for cybercriminals to access systems, data and information.

 Whether accidental or malicious, untrained employees are a challenge faced by all public sector agencies.
 Damage from insider sources can be hard to detect because these threats encompass a wide range of behaviours and motives.
 It could be an employee attempting to disrupt operations, looking to earn extra cash by selling data, or a well-intentioned employee who simply sidesteps a company policy to save time.
 Insider threats bring with them unique security challenges.
 These challenges stem from the fact that these threats are created by insiders in plain sight and as a result, are extremely difficult to detect.